imrafaelmerino/vertx-effect/docs/README.md

 - **JsObjVal** and **JsArrayVal**.
 The current implementation computes all the values of the JsObj and JsArray in parallel.
-The next example shows how JsObjVla and JsArrayVal are data structures that look like raw Json.
+The next example shows how JsObjVal and JsArrayVal are data structures that look like raw Json.
 And of course, you can mix expressions and nest them, going as deeper as necessary.